sparky8512/usb-pwm-fan/README.md

 Finally, connect `GND` (Ground) from your microcontroller board to the ground pin on the fan connector.
 This is is the pin on the opposite end of the connector from the PWM input, will be inside the notches, and fans almost always have a black wire going to this pin on the connector.

 If you have a second fan to connect, its PWM output is on pin PB6, which is normally labelled `D10`, and its tachometer input is on pin PD0, which is normally labelled `D3` or `SCL`.
 Otherwise, follow the above directions, including connecting power and ground.

+If you have a third fan to connect, its PWM output is on pin PB7, which is normally labelled `D11`, and its tachometer input is on pin PB2, which is normally labelled `D16`, `MOSI`, or just `MO`.
+Otherwise, follow the above directions, including connecting power and ground.

+Note that most boards will not have all these pins available for connection.
+It's OK to connect just the PWM output or just the tachometer input for a fan if that's all the functionality you need for that fan.
+It's also OK to skip the earlier fan connections if only the later ones have pins available.

 **Be very careful** not to connect the wires wrong.
 PC motherboard fan headers are keyed to the notches on the connector in order to prevent plugging the fan in backwards or off center.
 If you are using a bare 4-pin header to connect the fan you won't have that protection.
 Connecting the fan wrong can easily fry the fan, and if using 12V can also fry your microcontroller board or even the USB port on your PC.
 If in doubt, do a web search for "4-pin fan header pinout" and look for pictures that show how the fan notches line up with the wires for PWM, tach, power, and ground.